 token := SHA512(url&UrlSignature.tokenExpiryName=token_expiry&UrlSignature.ipAddressName=ue_public_ip_address&UrlSignature.passphraseName=passphrase)

 where the SHA512 function shall be the SHA-512 hash [6] of the enclosed string.
-The url parameter shall be the original M4d media resource request URL, including the scheme, authority and path components but excluding any query and fragment components.
+The url parameter shall be the original M4d transport resource request URL, including the scheme, authority and path components but excluding any query and fragment components.

 The resulting token value shall be “base64url” encoded, as specified in section 5 of RFC 4648 [10], prior to inclusion in the M4d URL.